khrykin/CXXProxyKit/README.md

 ```

+Note, that casts to Objective-C types create non-owning proxies, so you have to make sure that backing C++ objects will not be destroyed while any of it's proxies are still alive.

-Making lightweight proxies for containers:
+## Making lightweight proxies for containers:

 ```Objective-C++